 - Assessment of animal-related contaminants involving food safety

-The VFSL works with forensic scientists and other specialists throughout the University of Florida, including the Maples Center for Forensic Medicine, as well as national and international experts.
+The VFSL works with forensic scientists and other specialists throughout the University of Florida, as well as national and international experts.

 What types of cases are submitted for a forensic autopsy?